iCliniq Logo

 I was seen in the ER for abdominal pain that was so bad I could not walk, and I had a fever, but what I am most curious about is the SAG imaging for hyperlordosis.
 I have the stiff-person syndrome.
 The report does not really mention anything about my spine, so I do not include it here.
 I am asking out of curiosity because when I asked my SPS specialist recently, she did not say anything.

 I am getting an endoscopy for this reason.
-It was taken, but I have had a lot of spinal imaging, and it is changed in the last year, like discs moving further to the neural canal or S1-L5 deviating to the left.
+It was taken, but I have had a lot of spinal imaging, and it has changed in the last year, like discs moving further to the neural canal or S1-L5 deviating to the left.

 I am on the following medications:

 Diazepam 40 mg for the stiff-person syndrome, Baclofen 30 mg for the stiff-person syndrome, Montelukast 10 mg, Albuterol inhaler, Advair inhaler (maximum dose before COPD dosing two puffs morning and night), Adderall XR 25 mg for ADHD, Omeprazole 40 mg once a day.
-Not really doing anything but whatever.

 My test was not for this, but I wanted to know within the images, specifically from the side view, if there is hyperlordosis in my spine.
 I know kyphosis has been mentioned in the past.
 I have stiff-person syndrome, and my specialist did not really answer my question when I asked her (like literally did not say anything).
 There is one view that can show my spine, and I think I downloaded it correctly.